-According to the financial statements of the Company for 2011, equity of the company, as of 31 December 2011, amounted to 41 523 tLTL and was lesser than one half of the authorised capital of the Company (60 106 tLTL).
-The annual general meeting shall be asked to consider the issue of restoration of ratio between equity and authorised capital to the ratio required by law.
+According to the Financial statements of the Company for the year ended 31 December 2012, equity of the company, as of 31 December 2012 amounted to 8 558 thousand Litas and is less than one half of the authorised capital of the Company (10 000 thousand Litas).
+Therefore, the annual general shareholders meeting will be asked to consider the issue of restoration of ratio between equity and authorised capital to the ratio required by law.